AlanZeng1/AlanZeng_BSE_Portfolio/index.md

-﻿# Voice Controlled Robot
+﻿# WiFi Voice Controlled Robot
-The voice controlled robot is a robot that can be controlled using a person's voice, through the use of an app.
-The robot is able to move forward, backward, turn left, or turn right, based on what a person says.
+The wifi voice controlled robot is a robot that can be controlled using a person's voice, through the use of an app.
+The robot is able to move forward, backward, turn left, or turn right.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|